Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 Projected points: 0.95 (5th in tier)

-At this point, you’re looking at wide receivers and tight ends who have attracted single-digit targets all season long and running backs sat back in the depth chart.
+At this point, you’re looking at wide receivers and tight ends who have attracted single-digit targets all season long, and running backs sit back in the depth chart.
 It is guaranteed that several in this group will be duds.
 Some may not even score a single point.
 Your goal is to find one of the few who will score a touchdown or at least contribute a handful of points by other means.
 If you hit the right one, it can be a huge boon toward your spot in the final standings.

 The Ravens signed Dalvin Cook to their 53-man roster shortly before the team’s Divisional Round showdown with the Texans.
 In that game, the former Vikings standout had eight carries for 23 yards.